No Collection Without Authorization

-All specimens collected on Acadia National Park are property of the NPS, as dictated by federal regulation.
+- All specimens collected on Acadia National Park are property of the NPS, as dictated by federal regulation.
 After the study is completed, the specimens collected must come to Acadia National Park to finalize their accessioning and cataloging.
-If you would like to request that the specimens be lent to another repository, please contact the Chief of Resource Management for the loan paperwork.
+If you would like to request that the specimens be lent to another repository, please contact the Museum Curator for the loan paperwork.
 Regardless, the specimens must come to Acadia National Park prior to being loaned.

 Your Research Permit outlines your curatorial responsibilities as the collector (see Conditions section of the permit) Please be advised: all specimens, as well as their derivatives and byproducts, remain the property of the United Stated Federal Government.
 Therefore, if you collect specimens that are to be retained (not destroyed during analysis), they must:

 - Be accessioned and catalogued into the National Park Service's Interior Collection Management System (ICMS) according to NPS standards

 - Bear National Park Service (NPS) accession and catalog numbers (in accordance with 36 CFR section 2.5).

 - An accession number will be assigned to your study and will be on your research permit.
 The accession number allows us to link all of the materials submitted with a study.
 Please note: No specimens may be collected until an accession number has been issued.